 2. Do try Pachinko

 or, at least, walk into a pachinko parlour for the noise and the colour, and the amazement.
-Pachinko is one of the few ways to legally gamble in Japan.
+Pachinko is one of the few ways to illegally gamble in Japan.
 It is theoretically illegal to gamble in Japan so you just trade your winnings for a voucher to get food or drinks.
 Those in the know, like all of them, walk to a booth down the street and get real money.
 The amount spent in Pachinko parlours is said to be bigger than many world casinos ..combined, such is the Japanese dedication to anything that they put their mind to.
 Go in, walk around, play if that is your thing.
 It is a uniquely Japanese experience.
 So when in Japan, Play Pachinko.
-(Note – we are encouraging gambling)
+(Note – we are encouraging gambling).
+About playing Pachinko in Japan

 3. Do have an onsen,